lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * ignore: No check is done between a field value in a packet and a TV in the Rule.
 The result of the matching is always true.

 * MSB(x): A match is obtained if the most significant x bits of the field value in the header packet are equal to the TV in the Rule.
       The x parameter of the MSB Matching Operator indicates how many bits are involved in the comparison.
+If the FL is described as variable, the length must be a multiple of the unit.
+For example, x must be multiple of 8 if the unit of the variable length is in bytes.

 * match-mapping: With match-mapping, the Target Value is a list of values.
 Each value of the list is identified by a short ID (or index).
 Compression is achieved by sending the index instead of the original header field value.
   This operator matches if the header field value is equal to one of the values in the target list.